domdomegg/serverless-offline-watcher/README.md

     - path:
         - src/api
         - src/cow/*.js
+      command:
-      command: echo "api folder or js file in cow folder was modified!"
+        - echo "api folder or js file in cow folder was modified!"
+        - echo "the command-option can also be an array of commands"
     - path:
         - src/**/**
       # this prints for example "received change event for src/path/to/file.ts"